 Over the last 10 years, she has had the privilege to work in masterclasses with distinguished professors such as Eliot Fisk, Pavel Steidl, Zoran Dukic, Marcin Dylla, Paolo Pegoraro, Ricardo Gallén, Carlo Marchione, Aniello Desiderio, Hubert Käppel, Joaquín Clerch, Lorenzo Micheli, Judicäel Perroy, Margarita Escarpa, Alexander Swete, Christian Gruber, Peter Maklar, Sante Tursi, Thomas Offermann, Jens Wagner, Petr Saidl, etc.

-In her free time she likes to read, eat and do yoga.
+In her free time she likes to read, eat and has a black belt in karate.
 She also loves to learn foreign languages, and currently she is fluent in Slovenian, English, German, Serbian and Spanish, but is also learning Italian and French.